mastering black friday performance

 Make it a system: evaluate, document, and apply the learnings to Q1 planning.

 Black Friday isn’t a media event.
-It’s a performance test.
+It’s a performance test for your entire organisation.

-The brands that win aren’t the ones with the biggest discounts.
+The brands that manage to get profit during this season aren’t the ones with the biggest discounts.

 They’re the ones with the cleanest data, the clearest structure, and the most aligned teams.